zoetyu/workshop-css-in-js-workshop/README.md

 ## Overview

 At this point, we have all (hopefully) finished Short Assignment 4 and have some experience using React to build a video application.
-For this workshop, we are going to restyle our SA4 using CSS in JS.
-We’ll walk you through this process step by step, but feel free to change the styles up as you go!
+For this workshop, we are going to restyle SA4 using CSS in JS to replace our style.scss sheet.
+Once we have successfully transferred the baseline style, we'll see what else we can do with CSS in JS by adding a nav bar to the page and giving it some style!
+We’ll walk you through this process step by step, but feel free to change the styles up as you go.

 ## Setup